laurenperez/M1L8-dom-intro-wbp/README.md

 - Use string concatenation to add your date string to the current `innerText` of the subheading.
 Make it uppercase!

 ---
+Solution code is available in the `util` folder, should you find yourself stuck.

 #### Inspiration
 * [Drops of Jupiter](https://youtu.be/7Xf-Lesrkuc)
 * [forecmipsum](https://forcemipsum.com/)